|Nutrition Facts (per serving)|

-I have been baking these cookies for Christmas for years, and though they have a few extra steps, they are well worth the effort.
-Or, try the chocolate nut cookie variation below.
+The cookies are perfect for Christmas, and though they have a few extra steps, they are well worth the effort.
+Or try the chocolate nut cookie variation below.

 These are excellent cookies to bake for the holidays and special occasions.